Spare a thought for parents stuck in the family law courts. How you can avoid…

 Evans Brandon Family Lawyers can assist with drafting a Binding Financial Agreement to meet your specific needs.
 We work closely with clients to ensure that the agreement complies with the legislation.
 We frequently work alongside accountants and specialist estate and succession lawyers to ensure that the financial agreement is comprehensive and provides for the end result as agreed.

 The primary benefit of a Binding Financial Agreement is that you are able to negotiate outside of the Court with your partner about what will happen to your assets in the case of a separation.
 It provides an opportunity to be transparent in terms of financial disclosure and for discussions around financial expectations.

 A Financial Agreement may have the ability to oust the jurisdiction of the Family Law Courts to make orders in respect to property, spousal maintenance or both.

 An Agreement can be set-aside on a number of grounds including:

 A Binding Financial Agreement should be entered well before marriage or commencing a de facto relationship.
 The same applies to not entering an Agreement if the birth of a child is imminent.
 Both these instances could be considered a form of pressure or duress.

 Protect your existing assets for children of prior relationships if you are entering into a new marriage or relationship.

-Have your Binding Financial Agreement drafted by a competent and knowledgeable Family Law expert to meet your own individual needs.
+Have your financial agreement drafted by a competent and knowledgeable Family Law expert to meet your own individual needs.